lniverso/lniverso/README.md

 # Ciao!
-**Former Public School Teacher Rediscovering the World**
+**Former Public School Teacher Rediscovering the World** 🌱 I’m currently in my second session of the ASU GIT program and am loving every second of new growth.
+I thought I wanted to focus on Print and Publishing, but I'd digging this coding world.
+U+1F916
 <!--
 **lniverso/lniverso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.